Stellahhh/Infection/README.md

 2. Improvement: Assign skybox materials to each player's local camera instead of globally.
 Allow each user to see different skyboxes based on their current zone

-3. Random Tile Disabling
+3. [War Zone] Random Tile Disabling
    - One tile is disabled at game start; more are disabled every 60 seconds.
    - Disabled tiles are tracked by position in a `HashSet`.

-4. Player Detection + UI Warning
+4. [War Zone] Player Detection + UI Warning
    - Each player checks if they’re standing on a disabled tile using a custom XZ bound check.
    - If so, a UI warning appears ("⚠️ Danger Zone!
 Get Out!"), followed by damage after 10s.
    - UI hides and damage stops when the player leaves.

-5. Dynamic Skybox Change
+5. [War Zone] Dynamic Skybox Change
    - When entering a disabled tile, the player's camera skybox changes to a **galaxy-themed sky** (can be swapped for a bloody sky later).
    - If not in danger, the default skybox is applied.
    - Each player sees a local skybox based on their current tile.

-3. Animation
+6. Animation
 - Added animation (idle, running, and jumping) for zombies and humans.
 - Maked sure the synchronization of animation among different clients.

-4. Sound effects
+7. Sound effects
 - Added sound of footsteps for both human and zombie (https://assetstore.unity.com/packages/tools/network/mirror-129321)
 - Added growling sound of zombies to indicate their presence. (https://assetstore.unity.com/packages/audio/sound-fx/creatures/zombie-voice-audio-pack-free-196645)
 - Added hissing sound when human is captured by the zombie and turning into zombie. (https://assetstore.unity.com/packages/audio/sound-fx/creatures/zombie-voice-audio-pack-free-196645)
 - Those sound effects will change logistically based on the distance to the sound source.

-4. War Zone

-5. Improved collision.
+8. Improved collision.
 - Added collision box to the camera to prevent them from entering into the objects.
 - Make the collision box of zombie and human more aligned with the mesh.